skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 bit of the river through the city in key areas, where mills and other enterprises might make use of its strength.

-The city is a semicircle, built in concentric rings eminating from the dark Citadel on the northern edge of town, along the river.
+The city is a semicircle, built in concentric rings emanating from the dark Citadel on the northern edge of town, along the river.
 Most of the major streets converge on a central district just in front of the Citadel.